Tree logo of Brockwood Park School

 Health & Wellbeing

-Prepared in our bright, spacious kitchen, the food at Brockwood is fully vegetarian.
-Our international kitchen team takes great care in providing varied and delicious meals every day, always offering vegan and gluten free options.
-The majority of the food at Brockwood is organic, with much of it coming from our own walled vegetable garden, which also serves as a large outdoor classroom for our students.
+One of Brockwood’s intentions is to learn about the proper care, use and exercise of the body, and the school supports this in many different ways.
+The food at Brockwood is vegetarian, and it always offers vegan and gluten-free options.
+Our walled vegetable garden, which also serves as a large outdoor classroom for our students, provides some of the ingredients used in the kitchen.
 Those interested in learning about preparing and growing food have the opportunity to help in the garden or kitchen as part of their timetable.

 Our weekly ATWAM slot is often used for staff or external professionals to present to the school topics and questions related to health and wellbeing, such as nutrition, sex education, sleep, stress and anxiety, and other mental health issues.